Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/api-reference.md

 * Validate that the attempt exists and is still editable.
 * Learner editability is determined from `user_checklist_status.status`, not from `user_exam_attempt.result_status`.
-* Assignments with status `In Progress` may be saved by the learner.
+* Only assignments with status `In Progress` may be saved by the learner.
-* Assignments with status `Rejected` may also be saved by the learner when the request targets the latest rejected attempt for that learner/module.
   `result_status = IN_PROGRESS` means an approver is actively reviewing and must not unlock learner editing.
 * Validate that the question belongs to the attempt's module.